Interview answer drill

 Can emit many values over time (unlike Promise).

-Fits UI/event streams (input, websockets, router events).
+Fits UI/event streams (input, WebSocket messages, router events).

 Teardown (unsubscribe)